gopatchworks/api-docs/README.md

 You can use https://jwt.io/ to decode and verify your JWT.

-You will need to add the HTTP header Authorization Bearer to API endpoints and include your JWT.
+You will need to add the HTTP header Authorization Bearer and include your JWT to reach endpoints.

 ```bash
 curl --request POST \